KoWit-24: A Richly Annotated Dataset of Wordplay in News Headlines: Limitations

 \section{Limitations}

 There are several limitations to study wordplay in headlines.
 First, the annotation process is inherently subjective, as the identification of wordplay may vary depending on individual interpretation, educational background, etc. However, we hope that the implemented procedure ensures a high quality of the resulting annotation.
 Second, the specific editorial style of Kommersant introduces bias, as the outlet is known for its particular style and language, which may not be representative of broader journalistic practices.
+Third, because we lack visibility into the models’ training data, we cannot confirm that the news items in our dataset were entirely absent from those training sets.
 In addition, the experiments used only five LLMs and did not involve extensive prompt engineering, meaning that the reported results can potentially be improved with more effective prompts and the use of different LLMs.
+We have not assessed variations in LLMs' outputs upon repeated attempts.